shrBadihi/ARDiff_Equiv_Checking/README.md

 You can refer to [Z3](https://github.com/Z3Prover/z3) for more information or to build Z3 yourself.

-### Other dependencies
-The dependencies for GumTree, and ASM Def-Use are included as well.

 ## Setup

 The .jar file running the framework is provided in:
 ```yaml
 /.../path-to-ARDiff_Equiv_Checking-folder/Implementation/target/artifacts/Implementation_jar/Implementation.jar